benlau/androidnative.pri/docs/installation.md

     apply from: "androidnative.gradle"
     setAndroidNativePath("/../vendor/android/native/pri")

-In case, AndroidNative is not installed via qpm, and ANDROID_PACKAGE_SOURCE_DIR is not set to the default path.
-Then you need to change the argument for `setAndroidNativePath`.
-It is the relative path from ANDROID_PACKAGE_SOURCE_DIR to the installation path of AndroidNative (the folder with `androidnative.pri`)
+The input argument of `setAndroidNativePath` is the relative path from the ANDROID_PACKAGE_SOURCE_DIR to the installation path of AndroidNative (the folder contains `androidnative.pri`).
+You need to modify it in case your AndroidNative is not installed via qpm or the ANDROID_PACKAGE_SOURCE_DIR is not set to the default path.

 Step 5 - Modify your Android activity [Optional]
 ------------------------------------------------